-A School of Health Sciences student is held to a higher standard.
+A School of Health Sciences student is held at a higher standard.
 Therefore, both cheating and plagiarism are prohibited.
 A student who cheats or plagiarizes on an assignment/test will receive a zero for the assignment/test.
-A student who wishes to appeal the decision of their instructor with the regard to an allegation of cheating or plagiarism should notify the Dean of Health Sciences in writing within one (1) week of the formal decision by their instructor.
-The Dean of Health Sciences, within a reasonable amount of time, will convene an Ad Hoc Committee to hear the student's appeal and will notify the student in writing of the date, time, and location of the hearing.
+A student who wishes to appeal the decision of their instructor with the regards to an allegation of cheating or plagiarism should notify the Dean of Health Sciences in writing within one (1) week of the formal decision by their instructor.
+The Dean of Health Sciences, within a reasonable amount of time, will convene an Ad Hoc Committee to hear the student's appeal and will notify the student in writing of the date, time and location of the hearing.
 The Ad Hoc committee will be chaired by the Dean of Health Sciences and may consist of up to two (2) faculty members and two (2) students.
 The committee will review all supporting documentation and hear from the accused student in person.
 The accused student may submit any documentation and present witnesses in his/her defense at that time.
 The committee will render a decision following the hearing and the decision of the committee is final.
-Any student cheating or the use of plagiarism is subject to disciplinary actions as noted in the NWCC bulletin.
+Any student cheating or the use of plagiarism is subject disciplinary actions from probation up to dismissal from the program.